g-simmons/OCB/README.md

 ### Input
 In order to build a compendium, the script needs three input arguments:
 - The path to a sample list file ([Example](./TestFiles/SalmonellaExampleSampleList.csv))
-- The path to a gene annotation file (Example, TODO)
+- The path to a gene annotation file.
 - An output compendium name.

 ### Output